Britain bids farewell to Queen Elizabeth with an outpouring of emotion – KION546

 By Eliza Mackintosh, CNN

-Britain will bid farewell to Queen Elizabeth II on Monday with a majestic funeral steeped in tradition and a send-off reflective of the broad popularity she managed to retain over her remarkable seven-decade reign.
+Britain is bidding farewell to Queen Elizabeth II with a majestic funeral steeped in tradition and a send-off reflective of the broad popularity she managed to retain over her remarkable seven-decade reign.

-Thousands of people are expected to flock to Westminster Abbey and streets along the 25-mile (40-kilometer) procession route from central London to Windsor, hoping to catch a glimpse of the sovereign’s flag-draped coffin as it travels by hearse to her final resting place in St. George’s Chapel, within the grounds of Windsor Castle.
+Royal family members and dignitaries gathered at Westminster Abbey for a somber service on Monday morning.
+Thousands more flocked to streets along the 25-mile (40-kilometer) procession route from central London to Windsor, hoping to catch a glimpse of the sovereign’s flag-draped coffin as it traveled by hearse to her final resting place.

+In the third and final procession of the day, the Queen’s coffin was taken past crowds of well-wishers lining the Long Walk to Windsor Castle for her committal service and burial at St. George’s Chapel.

 Though the death of Queen Elizabeth, Britain’s longest-reigning monarch, had been anticipated and carefully planned for for years — funeral arrangements, codenamed “Operation London Bridge,” were long the subject of speculation — the magnitude of this moment of mourning and the public outpouring of emotion has still caught many off guard.
 Even for those who are not fans of the royal family, her death marks the end of an era, a shift in the national landscape.